Mateaki Mafi

 Mateaki Fonnama'atonga Mafi, also known by the nickname of "Matti", is a Tongan dual-code international rugby union and rugby league footballer, and sprinter.
-He played representative rugby union (RU) for rugby league and representative rugby league (RL) for Tonga, most notably at the 1995 Rugby League World Cup, and participated at the 1992 Summer Olympics as a 200m sprinter.
+He played representative rugby union (RU) for Tonga and representative rugby league (RL) for Tonga, most notably at the 1995 Rugby League World Cup, and participated at the 1992 Summer Olympics as a 200m sprinter.

 Athletic career

 Mafi was a 200m sprinter and as a 19-year-old represented Tonga at the 1992 Summer Olympics in Barcelona.
 He finished fifth in his heat and failed to make the quarterfinals.

 Rugby union career

 Mafi was a rugby union player in the Tongan domestic competition.

 Rugby league career

 Mafi switched to rugby league in 1995, joining the Warrington Wolves in England.
 He was named in the Tongan squad for the 1995 World Cup.
 Along with Willie Swann and Martin Dermott, Mafi was sacked by Warrington early in the 1997 season after the club had a poor start to the season.